yetisoftworks/MeshyDB.SDK-docs/docs/data/projecting.rst

 Projecting Data
 ---------------

-A Projection is a stored query of MongoDB aggregates and filters that can be called for reporting or analysis.
-By creating a Projection is gives you better control over what data is accessible without needing to worry about someone accidentially exporting all your data.
+A projection is a stored MongoDB query that can contain aggregations, filtering and lookups.
+It's great for reporting or simply re-using queries throughout your application.
+Projections also give you the abiliy to control access to data by allowing you to explicity define the data you want to make accessible to end-users.

 You can create your query your Mesh Data using the admin portal under the Projections tab.